-We also find that assets drop sharply during the period before death.
-By the time the second spouse dies, a large fraction of the wealth of the original couple has vanished, with wealth falls at the time of death of each spouse explaining most of the decline.
+In the first part of our analysis we document that while the savings of retired singles tend to stay roughly constant or fall over time, those of couples increase as long as both spouses are alive.
+We also find that assets drop sharply at the time of death of each spouse and that, by the time the second spouse dies, a large fraction of the wealth of the original couple has vanished.
 Depending on the specification, assets decline \$30,000-\$60,000 at the time of an individual's death.
 A large share of this drop, but not all of it, is explained by the high medical expenses at the time of death.
 For example, out of pocket medical spending plus death expenses are approximately \$20,000 during the year of death (whereas medical spending is \$6,000 per year for similarly aged people who do not die).